 Ms. Yang previously served as President of The Chinese American Museum in Los Angeles.

 Ms. Yang has remained active in the local and legal communities for an extensive time.
 In 2010 she was named by the Los Angeles Chapter of the Federalist Society as Lawyer of the Year.
 In 2009, she was selected by Mayor Villaraigosa to serve as a Los Angeles Police Commissioner, part of the civilian oversight committee of the Los Angeles Police Department.
 She previously served as a founding member and officer of many Asian American bar organizations in Chicago and Los Angeles.
 She has been recognized as a champion of civil rights by both the Los Angeles City Council in 2002 and the Inglewood Superior Court.
 The Asian Pacific Bar Association selected her as the 2002 recipient of their Public Service Award.
 The National Asian Pacific American Bar Association selected her as the 2003 recipient of the Trailblazers award.
 In 2004, she was appointed to the President's Council for Pitzer College of the Claremont Colleges and was given their inaugural Distinguished Alumni Award.
 She was selected by the National Law Journal as one of the Top 100 Influential Minority Attorneys and by the Los Angeles Business Journal for their Who's Who in Law.
 Ms. Yang was also included in Chambers USA: America's Leading Lawyers for Business as a ranked lawyer for her expertise in white collar crimes.
-In 2015, she was named as one of "California's Top 100 Lawyers" by the Daily Journal.
+In 2015 and 2016, she was named as one of "California's Top 100 Lawyers" by the Daily Journal.